ezoumi/my-site/README.md

 # my-site
-information: This is the first version of my first site.
+This is the first version of my first site.